Natural and chemical-free Bee And Wasp Repellents

 • Coin And Bag Method

-It is said that a plastic transparent bag with a shiny coin inside, then filled with water and suspended from in the air close to an area where wasps might be a problem, helps to deter wasps.
-Apparently, this causes subtle, high pitched vibration waves the wasps can detect, but humans cannot.
-The wasps are deterred by the vibrations.
-I have received feedback telling me this method is successful.
+It is said that a plastic transparent bag with a shiny coin inside, then filled with water and suspended from the air close to an area where wasps might be a problem, can greatly help to repel wasps.

 • Aluminium Foil

 Attach aluminium foil around eaves or structures where you wish to prevent wasps and bees making nests.
 Apparently, the reflection is disturbing to them and keeps them away.
-I have no idea whether or not it works - if you try it and find it is successful, please let me know (images would also be appreciated).

 • White Vinegar

-Again, sprayed onto the area you wish to protect, it is said to help but, please be aware that vinegar can damage or kill plants.
+Again, sprayed onto the area you wish to protect, it is said to help, but please be aware that vinegar can damage or kill plants.

 • Catnip Essential Oil